microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     @azure/identity
     @microsoft/microsoft-graph-client
     ```
-1. Run npm install in the `typesript` folder to install the application dependencies.
+1. Run npm install in the `typescript` folder to install the application dependencies.

 1. Open `Shared/graph.ts` and take a moment to expore the imports at the top of the file.
 These handle importing authentication and client symbols that will be used in the function to call Microsoft Graph.